 Kurzarbeit has become widespread in Germany

-The short-term work instrument has been touted as one of the most efficient measures during the crisis.
-It has been popular, with about 1.5 million workers now involved.
-Data showed since 2000 the numbers had been much lower.
+The short-term work instrument has been touted as one of the most efficient measures during the 2008-2012 financial crisis.
+It has been popular, with about 1.5 million workers involved.
+Since 2000 the numbers had been much lower.